-Tesla cars will be getting a dedicated 'dog mode' for pet safety.
+Tesla cars will get a 'dog mode' for pet safety

 Exactly— Elon Musk (@elonmusk) October 20, 2018